Willow Club

 But what actually is it, I hear you cry?!

 Who can join?
-Anyone can become a member.
-Member’s can bring a friend along to a Tuesday meet up if they are interested, for a £10 drop in cost.
+Anyone can become a member (subject to availability - we have to limit numbers to make events manageable).
+Member’s can bring a friend along to a Tuesday meet up if they are interested, for a £15 drop in cost.
+But please book in advance.

 Where will we get our willow?
-There is currently loads of willow at the farm and we can just help ourselves (for free).
-If we start to run out we can buy some (using our membership fees) or grow more at the farm.
+There is currently homegrown willow at the farm and we can just help ourselves (for free).
+The club has also bought some willow from Musgrove Willows in Sommerset using membership fees.

 What else will we spend membership fees on?
-Jo will charge Willow Club a small room rental fee for our meet ups to cover some of the farm overheads (insurance, heating, cleaning etc).
+Jo charges Willow Club a room rental fee for our meet ups to cover some of the farm overheads (insurance, heating, cleaning etc).
 We can also spend money on tools and equipment if we decide that’s useful.
 We could pay for a teacher to come and run a course for us!

 Who is running this thing?!
 This is the first project run through the Laurelbank Community Interest Company - a non-profit social enterprise that Jo hopes, will eventually take over more of the farm’s activities.